 "That's not the point!"

 Jermyn stole meat from the pot while it was still cooking on the fire.
 He crept in through the back doors, nosed the lid off and snapped up as much as he could.
-It was his howls of pain that brought us running.
+His howls of pain brought us running.

 My step-father gave him the whole pot of meat when it was done.